rvanmazijk/Liesbeek-River-isotopics/README.md

 ### On the command line

-Navigate to the project on the command line, substituting the appropriate path:
+Assuming you are using a Unix-like system, navigate to the project directory on the command line, using the appropriate path on your machine, which should look something like this:

 ```sh
 cd ~/mypath/Liesbeek-River-isotopics/